KevinAGarcia/Machine-learning-model-for-Underground-Water-Quality./README.md

 *Green means good quality water
 *Yellow meand average quality water
 * Red meand low quality water

+## Second part of the project
-## Change the label encoding of the semaphore, eg, from ["class 1", "class 2", "class 3"] to [ 1,2,3]
+1. Change the label encoding of the semaphore, eg, from ["class 1", "class 2", "class 3"] to [ 1,2,3]

 The SEMAFORO feature has the following names that represent the quality of the water.
 "VERDE","AMARILLO","ROJO".